 With a dedicated GPU, naturally the first tests we conducted were gaming ones.
 The Clipboard and its Skylake processor have more than enough power to make Hearthstone fly, even at full resolution.
 Plugging the display into the keyboard base unlocks even more performance from the dedicated GPU.
 With the discrete graphics chip in tow, the Surface Book can play Rocket League at 30 frames per second (fps) in full screen and medium settings.

-For more serious games, like Metal Gear the Phantom Pain, I was able to get it running between 24 to 29 fps, but only after dropping the resolution to 1,920 x 1,080 and practically turning off all the settings.
-Microsoft's first laptop won't be replacing your PC gaming rig any time soon, but it's surprising how well this machine gets along with only 1GB of video RAM.
+For more ‘hardcore’ games, like Metal Gear Solid: the Phantom Pain, we were able to get it running between 24 and 29 fps, but only after dropping down to 1080p and practically turning off every setting.
+Microsoft’s first laptop won’t be replacing the best gaming PCs any time soon, but it’s surprising how well this machine gets along with only 1GB of VRAM.

 Of course, all this power also makes the Surface Book a productivity beast that easily takes on task after task.
 Lightroom runs incredibly fast on this 13-inch laptop, thanks to the added power of the Nvidia graphics.
-What's more amazing is I'm able to edit photos quickly while I have a browser full of 10 tabs and streaming video pushed over to a connected monitor.
+What's more amazing is we’re able to edit photos quickly while having a browser full of 10 tabs and streaming video pushed over to a connected monitor.